mattt/terminal-share/README.md

 ```
 $ terminal-share -service twitter -text "This was shared from the command-line, courtesy of terminal-share, by @mattt" -url "https://github.com/mattt/terminal-share"
 ```

+### Known Issues

+At the moment, distributing just the binary in `terminal-share.app/Contents/MacOS` (which was the intended use-case), the app complains about a missing Info.plist and other information.
+This will hopefully be addressed soon, and be used for the first gem release.

 ## Contact